401K Early Withdrawal Calculator & Tool

 The Empower 401(k) early withdrawal calculator is easy to use and understand.
 You only need to enter several key factors, including:

 Once you input this information, the 401(k) early withdrawal calculator automatically calculates your estimated penalties and taxes owed.
-It also shows the estimated net amount you can receive.
+It shows the estimated net amount you can receive from cashing out your 401(k) and the projected value your account had the potential to reach if the money had remained invested until your target retirement age.

 Key factors that affect your 401(k) withdrawal

-The federal government considers funds from a 401(k) plan as ordinary income, meaning you must pay taxes on any pre-tax funds you withdraw.
-More importantly, adding any early withdrawal funds to your regular income could push you into a higher tax bracket, leading to a higher tax bill.
+The federal government considers funds from a traditional pre-tax 401(k) plan as ordinary income, meaning you must pay taxes on any pre-tax funds you withdraw.
+Withdrawals from traditional 401(k)s are subject to your current federal and state income tax rate.

 Compound growth